DOCTORAL DEGREE PROGRAMS

-The doctoral committee may be selected at any time after a student becomes an intended candidate.
-The chair of the graduate faculty of the program recommends to the Graduate Division appointment of a doctoral committee consisting of at least five members of the graduate faculty.
+The chair of the graduate faculty of the program recommends to Graduate Education appointment of a doctoral committee consisting of at least five members of the graduate faculty.
+Formation of the committee should occur prior to the student's preparation for the comprehensive and dissertation proposal process.
+The student and chair of the committee should ensure the eligibility of members to serve on the committee in advance.
 The committee must include one graduate faculty member from another field of study.
-This outside faculty member must be a full member of the regular graduate faculty.
+This is the University representative and he/she must be a full member of a graduate faculty at arm's length from the program of the candidate.
 The majority of the committee and the committee chair must be from the graduate program in which the degree program is offered.
-This committee, appointed by the Graduate Division, prescribes for the candidate a course of study in preparation for the comprehensive and oral examinations described below.
+This committee, appointed by Graduate Education, prescribes for the candidate a course of study in preparation for the comprehensive and oral examinations described below.
 It also approves the dissertation research topic and the dissertation itself.

 It is the student's responsibility to select an appropriate dissertation topic coinciding with the expertise and interest of a graduate faculty member who is willing to work with him/her.

 Doctoral candidates must pass the following examinations:Qualifying Examination